 “Men are of lofty genius when they are doing the least work and are the most active.”
 Leonardo Da Vinci

-Tip 5: Get Inspiration Again
+Tip 5: Get Inspiration Again.

 “You Cannot Wait For Inspiration …You Have To Go After It With A CLUB.”
 Jack London

-Tip 6: Consistency IS Your Friend
+Tip 6: Consistency Is Your Friend.

-If, you want to make writing a career do NOT WAIT for inspiration, write CONSISTENTLY.
+If, you want to make a writing career do not wait for inspiration, write consistently.

-Make writing a HABIT and a pivotal part of your routine.
-It takes a lot of reputation to get activity into a habit but once this happens you will feel compelled to write (like a musical instrument, art or gym training) and writer’s block will become a rare occurrence.
+Make writing a habit and a pivotal part of your daily routine.
+Like a musical instrument, art or physical training it takes a lot of repetition.
+Once this happens you will feel compelled to write and writer’s block will become a rare occurrence.
 This will make you more productive and greatly decrease the frequency of writer’s block.

 Train the mind to focus on your writing every single day, it will not matter if you are unmotivated or insecure, adding something to the work of writing daily sharpens skills which in turn will allow Writers Block to fade away.

 So if you have not reached the point where not writing for a day or two feels very unnatural, you are not being consistent enough.